 Literature

 This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Welcome to Today in Books, our daily round-up of literary headlines at the intersection of politics, culture, media, and more.
-The Book App AI That Rec’d Reading More White Authors What a day to not be on the
+Learn a Poem by Heart Like the smart and sophisticated socialite who finds their way to a piano

 Book Deals This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Today’s Featured Book Deals In Case You Missed Yesterday’s Most Popular Book Deals Previous Daily Deals View original source here